wrav/SimpleSharing/README.md

 the Craft CP page, allowing you to quickly and easily share entries.

 ## Requirements
-Current Version: 2.0.0\
+Current Version: 3.0.0\
-This plugin requires Craft CMS ^4.0.0.
+This plugin requires Craft CMS ^5.0.0.

+If you are looking for CraftCMS 4.x support, use [Version 2.1.0](https://github.com/wrav/SimpleSharing/tree/master)

-If you are looking for CraftCMS 3.x support, use current project [Version 1.0.8](https://github.com/wrav/SimpleSharing/tree/1.0.8)
+If you are looking for CraftCMS 3.x support, use [Version 1.0.8](https://github.com/wrav/SimpleSharing/tree/1.0.8)

-If you are looking for CraftCMS 2.5 support, use previous project [version 1.1.5](https://github.com/hut6/SimpleSharing/tree/1.1.5)
+If you are looking for CraftCMS 2.5 support, use [version 1.1.5](https://github.com/hut6/SimpleSharing/tree/1.1.5)

 ## Installing